 I’d always wanted to have a job where I helped people.
 But somewhere along the way, I had gotten sidetracked.
 Each day on my way to work, I passed at least five homeless people, and reminded myself: You have nothing to complain about.
 You have it good.

-One of the homeless men I saw every day was Joe.
 He stood in front of my building with a paper cup, wearing a black tattered shirt.
 Whenever I could, I brought him boxed lunches that I’d pick up during Capitol Hill briefings and got him the occasional snack or drink.

 “Are you upset with me?” he asked one day, wondering why I’d rounded the corner lunch-less.